 Treatment depends on the cause of pain.
-Medications, acupuncture, and electrical stimulation has provided relief to some patients.
-However, people for whom conservative treatment hasn’t provided relief, surgery may be an option if the source of the chronic pain was a trauma that resulted in an injury that didn’t heal properly.
+Medications, acupuncture, and electrical stimulation have provided relief to some patients.
+However, for people where conservative treatment hasn’t provided relief, surgery may be an option if the source of the chronic pain was a trauma that resulted in an injury that didn’t heal properly.

 The most common risk factor is experiencing trauma.
 However, the following are also common risk factors for developing chronic pain: